How to train a junior or adult dog to recall off the lead

 Recall cannot start until you have a solid Sit Stay this is the base you build on for all recall training.
 If you are already having recall problems then you need to go back to basics you will need to initially practice the sit stay command at home.

-Swivel in front of the dog so you are facing, it pick up the loop of the lead with your right hand make sure you keep your left hand on the lead, this is your control hand.
+Swivel in front of the dog so you are facing, it pick up the loop of the lead with your right hand make sure you keep your left hand on the lead, but only as a guide hand this is your control hand.
 Slowly back up to the length of the lead with the left hand about a third of the way back up the lead.

-If your dog moves or tries to follow, lift the lead upwards with your left hand and say “Stay”.
+Then with your right hand only put some pressure om the lead if the dog moves lift the lead upwards with your left hand and say “Stay”.
 This will activate the Jingler,

 The best is of course the whistle.
 Only treat the best stays and the best results.
 Once you feel you have mastered this, it is time to use the lunge rein.
 See my website for my specially made lunge that has foot-stops sewn in every two foot along the length.

 Practice the sit stay in the park or field but this time with the 25 foot lunge rein; take a friend if you can who will hold the dog whilst you hide behind a tree or fence then call the dog, when he finds you give him a favourite treat cheese is the best and keep repeating the exercise.

 Then start to allow the dog to walk free, but with the lunge rein still kept on dragging behind.
 Then start standing on it at different lengths whilst issuing the whistle command, so the dog thinks you are in control at all distances.

 If the dog takes off after a bird or another dog; either stand on the lead or pick it up to stop the charge and blow the recall whistle .
 The dog will get the message that you are in control and cease chasing after a while.